johnmarion1126/beatbot/README.md

 # SPthebeatbot
 A discord bot that hosts beat battles.
-Made during the CSUF TuffyHacks hackathon.
-Built with javascript and node.
+Project was made during the CSUF TuffyHacks hackathon and built with javascript and node.
+Bot is hosted on DigitalOcean and is active in the SPBeatBattle discord server.

 ## How To Start
 1. Submit a sample to SP to use for the beat battles.
 Call "!sample" followed by a youtube link to add samples.